 Welcome!
-Please look around and stay a while.
+Thanks for coming to Making Mindfulness.
+Feel free to look around and stay a while.

 I’m Julie and this blog is my attempt at making mindfulness happen everyday.
-This has been a crazy couple of years, so Making Mindfulness is a way to spread the word about great things I’ve found to help me feel good about my choices, my health, and my life.
+I have had a crazy couple of years, so Making Mindfulness is a way to spread the word about great things I’ve found to help me feel good about my choices, my health, and my life.
 My hope is that you will find it inspirational and uplifting for your life as well.

 In 2007, I moved from Buffalo, NY to Richmond, VA to teach high school English.
 I loved it for years, but eventually felt another part of my journey was being neglected.
 In 2013, after months of contemplation and with the support of my husband, I decided to leave my profession to return to school.
 I had decided in ninth grade to become a teacher, so it wasn’t an easy choice, but I knew it was the right one; my decision to leave teaching has been both the most terrifying and most rewarding of my adult life.
-Now, my journey has brought me to Boulder, CO to pursue my other passion: health and wellness.
+Now, my journey has brought me to Boulder, CO and, armed with new knowledge and inspiration, I am pursuing my other passion: health and wellness.
 This part of my journey has been scary at times, but oh so fulfilling.

-In general, I feel it is important for everyone to find her/his passion and live what s/he loves.
+In general, I feel it is important for every human to find their passion and live what they love.
 With this blog, I hope to share the things I love and my passions to make other people’s lives better.

 On a more basic level, I love to eat; I follow a gluten-free, vegetarian/ vegan, mostly plant-based diet.
 I also love to be active; I practice yoga and became a certified instructor in 2014, hike, kayak, and do various workouts at home.
-I live with two cute dogs, Olive and Chloe, and a funny husband, Danny, and sometimes I will include pictures of them in blog posts.
+I live with the cutest of dogs, Olive, and a wonderful husband, Danny, and sometimes I will include pictures or stories of them in blog posts.

 Why “Making Mindfulness”?